Restaurant Franchise Footprint Density: How Saturation Affects Stock Growth

 Why Do Some Brands Thrive Even in Saturated Markets?

 Some restaurant chains seem immune to saturation.
 They open stores close together and still grow.
-This happens for a few reasons:
+This happens because they rely on digital orders that reduce dine‑in competition and often find that drive-thru optimization has become a competitive moat.

 Brands that thrive in dense markets often have strong digital ecosystems.
 When customers order online, they choose the closest store.
 More stores mean faster delivery times, which boosts satisfaction.